 Let’s dive into creating your communication strategy using automation and ready-to-use message templates.

 Hosts and guests need to communicate through Airbnb only.
 Limiting your communication to the Airbnb platform protects you as a host under Airbnb’s Terms of Service, Host Guarantee, and Host Protection, among other safeguards.
 Although there are other message systems out there, Airbnb requests hosts and guests to stay in touch on the Airbnb platform to minimize potential risks like fraud and phishing scams.
 To message your guests on Airbnb:

 Checking your Airbnb messages online is a quick and convenient process:

 For superb communication, you need to make sure that you stay in contact with your guests.
 Converting your regular Airbnb messages to templates will ensure prompt replies to your guests.
 Check out these 7 Airbnb messages templates that cover each stage of the hosting process.

-A pre-booking message is a guest message that hosts can set to be sent when guests book instantly.
+A pre-booking message is a guest message that hosts can set to be sent when Airbnb guests send a booking request using Instant Book.
 It pops up automatically and allows a host to say “hi” and provide additional details that guests should know.

 To get an idea of what to write in this Airbnb message, take a look at this pre-booking message example:

 Thank you for choosing to book my property.
 I’d love to get to know you a little better and find out what brings you to [insert your town/city name].
 This will help me make your stay even better!
 If you would take a few minutes to fill out and answer the questions below, I’d appreciate it:

 Thank you!
 I look forward to welcoming you to my home.